 - Find the best prices before you go.
 Check sale circulars and compare prices on all the items you need, then choose the place where you'll rack up the smallest total.
-While going to more than one store will be necessary sometimes, it's usually a waste of time and gas to run all over town in search of savings.
+If you’re shopping online, check coupon sites for promo codes and free shipping offers to help you stay on budget.

 This article is for informational purposes only without any express or implied warranty of any kind, including warranties of accuracy, completeness or fitness for any particular purpose.
 The information in this article is not intended to be and does not constitute financial, legal or any other advice.
 The information in this article is general in nature and is not specific to you the user or anyone else.
 For personalized financial advice, you should contact a qualified financial advisor.

 OneMain loan proceeds cannot be used for postsecondary educational expenses as defined by the CFPB’s Regulation Z, such as college, university, or vocational expenses.